ChrisSantosLang/redscience/docs/source/releases/teachable.rst

 what the explorer actually experienced.
 For example, if pieces were dealt to cloaked spaces, then set-up will start by reshuffling and dealing the deck until the pieces visible to the explorer match what the explorer saw in the real game.
-Do not complete games that are not correctly set up (and therefore do not learn them).
+Do not complete any game that is not correctly set up (and therefore do not learn from it).

-At the end of each debate, if the explorer/predictor made a strategic/unstrategic prediction in their last move and the win/lose/draw part of that prediction matched the outcome of the debate, then assign that strategic outcome to all of their moves for the debate (i.e. do not penalize strategic predictions, even though they cannot be fully verified in a debate); otherwise, assign the outcome of the debate (i.e. win, lose or draw) to all moves before applying Continuous Learning.
+At the end of each debate, if the explorer/predictor made a strategic/unstrategic prediction in their last move and the win/lose/draw part of that prediction matched the outcome of the debate, then assign that strategic outcome to all of their moves for the debate (i.e. do not penalize strategic predictions for
+being unverifiable in a debate); otherwise, assign the outcome of the debate (i.e. win, lose or draw) to all moves before applying Continuous Learning to them.

 Auto-tune